mgadi/naemonbox/docs/source/07_fusioninventory/index.rst

 Windows Client
 =========

-+ Select the version to install for the following architecture :
++ Select the version to install for your architecture :
 .. image:: /images/fusioninventory-agent_windows.png
 + The installer detects the system language installed .
 Leave blank and click OK.
 .. image:: /images/fusioninventory-agent_windows-lang.png